turtle225/Battle-Brothers-Damage-Calculator/README.md

   Either way, running the calculator is as simple as editing the file to fit your needs, saving it, and then running the script in a terminal.
 Editing the file is as easy as putting in your weapon/defender stats, and flipping any options you wish to use from 0 to 1.
 Once you get comfortable, it shouldn't take more than a few seconds to edit and re-run when doing subsequent tests.

 If these instructions are in any way unclear then let me know how I can improve them.
+If you need help, send me an email.

 Also included is a file called data.txt which includes information on hp/armor statistics and calculator relevant perks for all enemies as well as weapon data for most weapons and Beasts.